Spin texture and tunneling magnetoresistance in atomically thin CrSBr: Introduction

-Within the domain of vdW magnetic materials, particularly AFM semiconductors or insulators, the absence of a discernible magnetic moment necessitates the utilization of tunneling magnetoresistance as an effective and sensitive method for characterizing their magnetic properties \cite{dong_tunneling_2022, klein_probing_2018}.
-Variations in the band structure and material thickness resulting from magnetic phase transitions can influence the tunneling probability \cite{wang_very_2018, gu_multi-state_2023, ye_layer-dependent_2022}.
-As tunneling probability is exponentially related to the barrier height and thickness of the material, slight changes can induce significant modifications in tunneling probability \cite{yang_macroscopic_2024, boix-constant_multistep_2023}.
-Furthermore, the tunneling process has the ability to distinguish between degenerate magnetic states, since the tunneling barrier is influenced by both the bias voltage and the magnetic structure \cite{fu_tunneling_2024}.
+Within the domain of vdW magnetic materials, especially AFM semiconductors or insulators, the absence of a discernible magnetic moment renders tunneling magnetoresistance an exceptionally effective and sensitive method for characterizing their magnetic properties. \cite{dong_tunneling_2022, klein_probing_2018}.
+Tunneling probability is found to be exponentially related to both the tunneling height and width.
+It has been demonstrated that even slight changes in these factors can lead to significant modifications in tunneling probability \cite{yang_macroscopic_2024, boix-constant_multistep_2023}.
+Consequently, variations in the band structure and changes in material thickness, which occur during magnetic phase transitions, can significantly influence the tunneling probability, thereby affecting the tunneling resistance \cite{wang_very_2018, gu_multi-state_2023, ye_layer-dependent_2022}.
+Furthermore, the tunneling process is capable of distinguishing a broader range of magnetic states and providing more detailed insights into their characteristics, such as their spatial symmetry, since the tunneling barrier is influenced by both the bias voltage and the magnetic structure in real space\cite{fu_tunneling_2024}.
 Given that the tunneling current is obtained by integrating the tunneling probability within the energy range that spans the Fermi levels of two metal contacts, thermal excitation has minimal impact on it \cite{heath_role_2020}.